 would look like:

-pubspec.lock will only be in source control if the package is an
+pubspec.lock file is only entered into source control if the package

 pub get, but won’t be checked into source control.